You must have an appointment.

 What does the surgery involve?

 The surgery requires general anesthesia.
 Your dog/cat will be completely asleep and unable to feel anything or move.
 In female dogs/cats the uterus and ovaries are removed through a small incision in the abdominal wall which will prevent future pregnancies and heat cycles.
 In male dogs/cats the scrotum is not removed, only the testicles.
 The scrotum will eventually shrink and disappear.
 Removal of the testicles prevents production of sperm, so the male dog or cat will no longer be able to father puppies or kittens.
-Your pet will receive pain medication after surgery and male dogs will receive a post-operative steroidal anti-inflammatory injection.
+Pain medication will be given during surgery as part of the surgical protocol, which will last up to 8 hours.
+Additional pain medication may be purchased at the owner’s request.

 What should I do for my pet after surgery?